KaleChip24/MakeItSo/README.md

 #### PostMVP

 - Drop down option for 'Search by name'
-- Submit button stylized to look like lego brick
+- Submit button stylized to look like LEGO brick
 - Create a favoites list
-- Use second API to populate instrustional PDF of builds
+- Use second API to populate instructional PDF of builds

 ## Project Schedule